awkward/sketch-palette-generator/README.md

 # Sketch Palette Generator

 This plugin allows you to output a colour palette defined in JSON to Sketch.
+This plugin is heavily inspired by the [Material colour palette](https://material.io/guidelines/style/color.html#color-color-palette).

 ![Screenshot](screenshot.png)